upewpi/documents/bylaws.md

 ### Section IV: Impeachment

-1. Any executive officer may be immediately removed from office by an affirmative vote of two-thirds of Active Members.
+1. Any executive officer may be immediately removed from office by an affirmative quorum vote.
 2. Additionally, any executive officer may be removed from their position by an affirmative vote of all other members of the Executive  Board and with the approval of the Faculty Advisor.

 ## Article V: Chapter Proceedings